Graduation Rates by Family Income

 About this Indicator

-Institutional graduation rates are defined by the proportion of first-time, full-time students who graduate at their beginning institution.
-Specifically, graduation rates at two-year colleges are measured as the proportion of first-time, full-time certificate/degree-seeking students in a 12-month cohort who completed an associate degree or certificate at the first public two-year college or transferred to another institution within eight years.
-Graduation rates at four-year institutions are defined as the percentage of first-time, full-time, bachelor’s degree-seeking students in a 12-month cohort who completed a bachelor’s degree at their first four-year institution within six years (without accounting for transfer to another institution).
+Institutional graduation rates are defined by the proportion of first-time, full-time students who graduate from their beginning institution.
+Specifically, graduation rates at two-year colleges are measured as the proportion of first-time, full-time certificate/degree-seeking students who completed an associate degree or certificate at the first public two-year college within three years (without accounting for transfer to another institution).
+Graduation rates at four-year institutions are defined as the percentage of first-time, full-time, bachelor’s degree-seeking students who completed a bachelor’s degree at their first four-year institution within six years (without accounting for transfer to another institution).

 Data Source

 National Center for Education Statistics.
-IPEDS: Outcome measures.
+IPEDS: Graduation rates.